 Community

-The Co-Op is not just one community.
+The Co-op is not just one community.
 It’s a collection of overlapping and intersecting communities.
 It’s a place for people who are passionate about supporting local farmers, for people who want to protect our environment, and for those of us that want to eat really good food.

 All In The Family